Buckenham Tofts Mill

 Southern wheelrace channel filled in 21st April, 2005

 At around the time the mill was demolished the southern wheel channel was filled in for the majority of its length.
 The ironwork and remaining gearwheel indicates that the channel may well have housed a turbine.
-The keystone above the southern wheelrace arch bears the inscription LP 1761, which probably relates to when the mill was built.
+The keystone above the southern wheelrace arch bears the inscription LP 1761, which probably relates to when the mill was built or rebuilt.

 Southern wheelrace channel 21st April 2005